minio/docs/docs/how-to-use-minio-as-laravel-file-storage.md

   ]
 ```
-Note : `region` is not required & can be sets to anything.
+Note : `region` is not required & can be set to anything.

 ## 4. Use Storage with Minio in Laravel
 Now you can use `disk` method on storage facade to use minio driver :